Skip to main content.

 Forgot Password

 On the main log in page, under the Password field, you’ll see a Forgot Password? button.
 Enter the associated e-mail address.
 If an account exists under that email address, you will be sent a temporary password.
 Use your temporary password to log in.
 You will then be prompted to change your password.
-NOTE: Passwords must contain at least 5 characters, including both letters and numbers.
+NOTE: Passwords must contain at least 12 characters, including three of the following: lowercase letters, uppercase letters, numbers, or a special character.

 We ask that all organizations enter a Tax ID before beginning the application to confirm that the organization is a registered 501(c)(3) with the IRS.
 The application system verifies your Tax ID number with the IRS database of federally recognized non-profits.

-Can we still apply if our Tax ID is not recognized?
+Can we still apply if our Registration ID is not recognized?

 If your organization is a registered 501 (c)3, you may still be able to submit an application.
 Contact us via email at nicorgascontributions@aglresources.com and we will work with you to determine whether your organization qualifies for a grant.